 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.

 Both the T5i and the T6s have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the T6s was followed by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Canon T6s Manual.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Canon T6s or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.